Exploring the Complexity of Deep Neural Networks through Functional Equivalence: Functionally equivalent Neural Networks

 In this section, we analyze the complexity of a class of feedforward neural networks by examining the redundancy that arises from permutation invariance.
 Specifically, we study the covering number of real-valued, deep feedforward neural networks that share the same architecture but have different parameterization.

 Let the vector $(d_0, d_1, \ldots, d_L)$ represent the dimensions of the layers of the neural network $f(x;\theta)$ defined in (\ref{dnn}), where $d_{L+1}=1$ as the output is real-valued.
 Note that the bias vectors in hidden layers contain $\mathcal{U}:=\sum_{i=1}^{L} d_i$ entries, and the weight matrices together with bias vectors contain $\mathcal{S}:=\sum_{i=0}^{L} d_i\times d_{i+1}+d_{i+1}$ entries in total.
 We define the parameter space of $\theta$ as $\Theta=[-B,B]^\mathcal{S}$ for some $B\ge 1$, which is closed for permutation operations and ensures the absolute value of the weight matrix and bias vector entries are bounded by $B$.
 We set $\Theta=[-B,B]^\mathcal{S}$ for some $B\ge 1$.
 The setting is in line with complexity studies as in \citep{neyshabur2015norm,bartlett2017spectrally,golowich2018size} with norm controls.
-It also takes into account the implicit regularization phenomenon in optimization \citep{gunasekar2018characterizing,gunasekar2018implicit}.
+The setting of bounded parameter space can also correspond to the observed implicit regularization phenomena in SGD-based optimization algorithms \citep{neyshabur2014search,gunasekar2018characterizing,gunasekar2018implicit}, which can lead to minimum-norm solutions (e.g., for least square problems).
 We do not specify any activation functions $\sigma_1,\ldots,\sigma_L$ since we consider general deep feedforward neural networks.
 Finally, the class of feedforward neural networks we consider is denoted as